-You can register individually for each session listed in the program overview below.
+You can register for free individually for each session listed in the program overview below.
 We encourage you to join all sessions to gain the most comprehensive experience and earn a certificate of completion of the program, issued to participants who will complete all sessions.

-Date and time: Wednesday, February 4, 2025, 14:00 - 15:30 (CET)
+Date and time: Wednesday, February 4, 2026, 14:00 - 15:35 (CET)

 Location: Zoom (Online)